NexGen-Analysts/Pamrose-Skin-Prototype/README.md

    - Open your browser and go to `http://localhost:5173` to view the website.

 **Troubleshooting Tips:**
-- If you see errors, make sure Node.js is installed and you are in the correct project folder.
+- If you see errors, make sure Node.js is installed and you are in the correct project directory on your terminal.
 - If `npm install` fails, try deleting the `node_modules` folder and running the command again.
-- For help, search the error message online or ask your team for support.
+- For help, contact Justin.

 ## 7. Future Development Roadmap

--   **Database Integration:** Replace the static `products.json` file and mock user data with a connection to a NoSQL database like MongoDB.
+-   **Database Integration:** Replace the static `products.js` file and mock user data with a connection to a NoSQL database like MongoDB.
 -   **Backend Server:** Develop a Node.js/Express/C#.NET/Firebase backend to handle API requests, user authentication, and order processing.
 -   **Payment Gateway Integration:** Integrate a real payment provider like Paystack or Stripe.
 -   **AI/ML Integration:** Connect the platform to a Python/Looker Studio/PowerBI backend for data analysis, customer segmentation, and business intelligence to support management decision-making.